exceptionless/Exceptionless.UI/README.md

 Exceptionless User Interface

-## Development
+## Getting Started

+_** NOTE: If you simply want to use Exceptionless, just go to [http://exceptionless.io](http://exceptionless.io) and signup for a free account and you will be up and running in seconds._

+1. You will need to clone this repo.
-Once you cloned the repo, you'll need to install [grunt](http://gruntjs.com/) and the development dependencies using [npm](https://www.npmjs.com/).
+2. Install [grunt](http://gruntjs.com/) and the development dependencies using [npm](https://www.npmjs.com/).

     npm install -g grunt-cli
     npm install

-Next, you'll need to download the JavaScript dependencies by running the following [bower](http://bower.io/) command.
+3. Download the JavaScript dependencies by running the following [bower](http://bower.io/) command.

     bower install

-Finally, start a web server and view it on [`http://localhost:9001`](http://localhost:9001) by running the following grunt command.
+4. Start a web server and view it on [`http://localhost:9001`](http://localhost:9001) by running the following grunt command.

     grunt serve

+## Using Exceptionless

+Refer to the Exceptionless documentation here: [Exceptionless Docs](http://docs.exceptionless.io)

 ## Hosting Options